berenicechisholm9/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and wasted time, as it may not address the actual bottlenecks in the program.
 It's better to write clear, maintainable code first and optimize only when profiling has identified performance issues.

+# 2023-12-06
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things that need to get done.
+By determining which tasks are most important and which can wait, you can make sure that you focus on the right things.
+Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.
+ -
+Second, planning ahead is crucial.
+Before starting a new project or a difficult task, take some time to think through the steps involved.
+Break down the problem into smaller, manageable pieces, then map out how you plan to solve each one.
+Having a clear plan will make it easier to stay focused and avoid getting lost in the weeds.
+You can also use project planning tools, like Microsoft Project or Lucidchart, for a more detailed look at your progress.- 3.
+Finally, stay organize.
+A clean, well-maintained codebase is essential for efficient coding.
+Make sure to follow best practices, including version control with tools like Git, code formatting with Prettier, or linting with ESLint.
+Additionally, keep your environment set up for ease of use, with convenient shortcuts and aliases.
+Organized code and a well set-up environment will save you time and headaches in troubleshooting and maintenance.